 Auditory LATCHING ALARM SIGNALS cause noise pollution and can cause an OPERATOR to invoke the ALARM OFF state.
 Auditory LATCHING ALARM SIGNALS should be avoided for an ALARM SYSTEM that is intended to be only continuously attended by an OPERATOR in NORMAL USE, if possible.
 Auditory LATCHING ALARM SIGNALS can be useful in situations where the ALARM SYSTEM is intended to be unattended by an OPERATOR in NORMAL USE and it is desirable to force the OPERATOR to assess the PATIENT or the ALARM SYSTEM.
-Manufacturers should provide alarm logs (histories) in addition to, or as an alternative to, LATCHING ALARM SIGNALS.
+MANUFACTURERS should provide ALARM CONDITION logs (histories) in addition to, or as an alternative to, LATCHING ALARM SIGNALS.

-Allowing the OPERATOR to select auditory ALARM SIGNAL sets other than those determined to be appropriate by the USER can lead to hazards when a new OPERATOR becomes responsible for the equipment.
-See also AAA.201.6.
+Allowing the OPERATOR to select auditory ALARM SIGNAL sets other than those determined to be appropriate by the RESPONSIBLE ORGANIZATION can lead to HAZARDS when a new OPERATOR becomes responsible for the equipment.
+See also the rationale for Subclause 6.7.

-AAA.201.11 DISTRIBUTED ALARM SYSTEM
+Subclause 6.11 - DISTRIBUTED ALARM SYSTEM